Talk to a fraud fighter

-What The UK PSR Liability Shift Means for Banks and Fraud Prevention
+What the UK PSR Liability Shift Means for Banks and Fraud Prevention

 As of October 7, 2024, the UK Payment Systems Regulator (PSR) introduced a liability shift that requires banks to reimburse most victims of Authorised Push Payment (APP) scams within five business days.